AqwamCreates/DataPredict/docs/API/Optimizers/Gravity.md

 Creates a new optimizer object.
 If there are no parameters given for that particular argument, then that argument will use default value.

 ```
-Gravity.new(InitialStepSize: number, MovingAverage: number): OptimizerObject
+Gravity.new(initialStepSize: number, movingAverage: number): OptimizerObject
 ```

 #### Parameters:

-* InitialStepSize: The value to set the initial velocity during the first iteration.
+* initialStepSize: The value to set the initial velocity during the first iteration.

-* MovingAverage: The value that controls the smoothing of gradients during training.
+* movingAverage: The value that controls the smoothing of gradients during training.

 #### Returns: